CS-5001-Shell/Functions-Conditions-Math/README.md

 ## Assignment Submission

 To earn credit for this assignment you must commit all of your changes to your GitHub repository prior to the deadline.
 It is strongly recommended that you commit your changes regularly.
-Do not wait until you complete all four parts of the assignment to upload your (partial) solution.
+Do not wait until you complete all parts of the assignment to upload your (partial) solution.

 Step 1 - *Stage Changes*: Select the Source Control icon in the VSCode left menu.
 In the Changes section, click the + to *Stage All Changes*.